a-n-rose/Python-Sound-Tool/new_version_updates.md

 Just remove these parameters from feature extraction and limit to generators.
 Otherwise too messy and complex
 - soundpy.models.builtin.implement_denoiser() raise warning if cleaned features cannot be converted to raw audio samples.
+- BUG FIX: soundpy.feats.plot can now be used from within generator using backend Agg and then switch to Tkinker backend using use_tkinker parameter for normal use outside of training.
+- require additional tensors to be added to the desired shape and then supplied to generator to make shape process more explicit in generator.